arazok/trionic_python/ReadMe.md

 For instructions please see here: https://www.raspberrypi.org/documentation/linux/kernel/building.md

+In all newer verisons of Raspbian and Raspberry OS, the modules are built-in, so nothing todo so far :-).

 Of course you need to add the new compiled kernel modules can, can_raw and slcan into the /etc/modules.
 After boot they should be listed with lsmod.